 The young sisters had travelled south into the Karlamilyi (Rudall River) region when they first encountered whitefellas.
-They saw a plane flying overhead and, scared, hid under spinifex grass until the plane had passed.
-As a family group they remained living in the desert long after most Martu had moved to Jigalong Mission.
-She lived for many years at Jigalong mission before moving with her three children and sister Nyanjilpayi to Punmu Community in 1982, where she continues to live today.
+They saw a plane flying overhead and, petrified, hid under spinifex grass until the plane had passed.
+Subsequent to the construction of the Canning Stock Route in 1910, the family increasingly came into contact with Europeans and Martu working as cattle drovers along the route.
+Gradually men from Mulyatingki’s family began to work seasonally at stations around Jigalong, but as a family group they remained living in the desert long after most Martu had moved to Jigalong Mission.
+Finally, in 1966, following a prolonged and severe drought, Mulyatingki and her sisters decided to walk to Balfour Downs, where they were collected by Jigalong Mission staff.
+At the mission, Mulyatingki was given the whitefella name "Jeannie."
+She lived there for many years before moving with her three children and sister Nyanjilpayi to Punmu Aboriginal community in 1982.
+Today Mulyatingki lives between Punmu and Port Hedland.

 Born c.
 1941